LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 When a Synchronisation bug occurs, which usually is spotted by seeing a failure in the Sync icon or global notification, we can easily spot the problem in the logs.

-Usually, just seeing the logs will be enough, but sometimes we need to go deeper and try to reproduce in our side.
-For instance, we had a lot of Tezos bugs that was specific to some accounts, for instance Tezos KT accounts with more than 100 transactions.
-It was easier to spot the problem by putting ourself in the foot of our users.
+Usually, just seeing the logs will be enough, but sometimes we need to go deeper and try to reproduce on our side.
+We had a lot of Tezos bugs that were specific to some accounts, for instance, Tezos KT accounts with more than 100 transactions.
+It was easier to spot the problem by putting ourselves in the feet of our users.

 **What you essentially will need is the Account xpub.** It can either be asked to the user or spotted in the logs:

 <img width="976" alt="Capture d’écran 2020-03-03 à 16 01 07" src="https://user-images.githubusercontent.com/211411/75788726-ed73e980-5d68-11ea-9314-08f3468ab14b.png">

-> **It's important to know you will also need the [DerivationMode](derivation.md)**, in this specific case, it's a legacy account which is the default, but in any other case you will see the derivation mode after the xpub, for instance "segwit" or "native_segwit".
+> **It's important to know you will also need the [DerivationMode](derivation.md)**, in this specific case, it's a legacy account which is the default, but in any other case you will see the derivation mode after the xpub, for instance, "segwit" or "native_segwit".
 You will have to add command parameter `-s segwit` (depending on the derivation mode)

 Now we the xpub, we can try to sync the account: